sslover/api-of-you/syllabus.md

 Go [here](https://groups.google.com/forum/#!forum/the-api-of-you) and click "Apply for membership"

 **Reminder About Technical Questions** Always email the listserv email (not me directly!).
-People often have similar questions, so it's helpful for all to see your questions: (email: the-api-of-you@googlegroups.com)
+People often have similar questions, so it's helpful for everyone to see your questions: (email: the-api-of-you@googlegroups.com)

 Laptops
 -------

 This class covers numerous Web programming topics, and as a result, we will use laptops extensively throughout class time.
-However, use of the computer outside of class topics (for example, chatting on Gmail, compulsively checking Facebook/Twitter, etc.) is disrespectful and repeated violations will be met with 1) requests to close your laptop and 2) requests to leave class if you are consistently disengaged.
+However, use of the computer outside of class topics (for example, chatting on Gmail, compulsively checking Facebook/Twitter, etc.) is disrespectful and repeated violations will be met with 1) requests to close your laptop and 2) requests to leave class if it becomes a persistent problem.

 Also - while your classmates are presenting, it is **mandatory** to put your laptop lid down and focus all of your attention on your colleague's presentation.